Guinness Irish Beef Stew Over Creamy Mashed Potatoes

 • Beef broth- For a more mild beef flavor, use chicken broth.

-Step By Step Directions
+Step By Step Instructions

-See full instructions in recipe card below
+These steps are basic.
+See the full instructions in the printable recipe card below.

 Step One.
 Combine flour, salt, and pepper with cubed beef.
 Add the beef to a soup pot heated with olive oil.
 Brown on all sides.

-Step Three.
+Step Five.
 When carrots and meat are tender make a paste with flour and water and slowly add the mixture to the stew to thicken.
 Add peas and parsley and cook another 5-10 minutes.
 Serve over mashed potatoes.

 Common Questions